enatsek/Debian-Ubuntu/nginx.md

 - **sites-enabled/**: Contains symbolic links to active virtual host configurations from sites-available/.
 - **snippets/**: Stores reusable configuration fragments that can be included in other config files (e.g., SSL settings).

-Normally, we do not need to edit configuration files other than the ones in sites-available/.
+Normally, you only need to edit configuration files in `sites-available/`.

 ### 1.3.
 Scripts for Enabling & Disabling Sites & Modules

-If you used Apache Web Server you would remember there are commands like a2ensite, a2dissite, a2enmod, a2dismod.
-They are used to enable/disable sites and modules.
+If you've used Apache Web Server, you may recall commands like `a2ensite`, `a2dissite`, `a2enmod`, and `a2dismod` for enabling/disabling sites and modules.

-With the help of ChatGPT, I prepared Nginx counterparts of these commands as nxensite, nxdissite, nxenmod, and nxdismod.
+With ChatGPT's assistance, I've created Nginx counterparts: `nxensite`, `nxdissite`, `nxenmod`, and `nxdismod`.

-#### 1.3.1. nxensite Enable a Site
+#### 1.3.1. nxensite - Enable a Site

-This script is expected to enable a site configuration by creating a symbolic link in sites-enabled/ from sites-available/.
+This script enables a site configuration by creating a symbolic link in `sites-enabled/` from `sites-available/`.

-Let's create it:
+Create the script:

 ```
 sudo nano /usr/local/bin/nxensite